RRoggia/java-generics/README.md

 ### Lower Bound Wildcards
 Restricts the unknown type to be a specific type or a super type of that type.

+### Guidelines for wildcard use
+**An "In" Variable**

+An "in" variable serves up data to the code.
+Imagine a copy method with two arguments: copy(src, dest).
+The src argument provides the data to be copied, so it is the "in" parameter.

+**An "Out" Variable**

+An "out" variable holds data for use elsewhere.
+In the copy example, copy(src, dest), the dest argument accepts data, so it is the "out" parameter.

+**Wildcard Guidelines:**
+* An "in" variable is defined with an upper bounded wildcard, using the extends keyword.
+* An "out" variable is defined with a lower bounded wildcard, using the super keyword.
+* In the case where the "in" variable can be accessed using methods defined in the Object class, use an unbounded wildcard.
+* In the case where the code needs to access the variable as both an "in" and an "out" variable, do not use a wildcard.

+**These guidelines do not apply to a method's return type.
+Using a wildcard as a return type should be avoided because it forces programmers using the code to deal with wildcards.**

 ### Wildcards and Subtyping
 Given the inheritance in the generic class (E.g. `ArrayList<E> implements List<E>`).
 The following statements are valid: